manussekhar/German_Notes/Grammatik/trennbare verben.md

 Prefix - Mit
 Suffix - Kommen
-Prefix goes to the end
+Prefix goes to the end suffix

 I come along with you - Ich komme dich mit